How to Improve Creative Writing Skills: 10 Fun Ways for Kids!

 Bonus Creative writing Tips

 - Don’t worry too much about spelling or grammar.
-You can fix these afterward, once you have your story in place.
+You can fix these afterwards, once you have your story in place.
 Focus on developing creative story ideas and how wacky your stories can become!

 - Ensure you have a comfortable place to write your stories.
 Check out our Pinterest for suitable reading and writing nooks!
 The perfect writing nook should have pens, paper, pencils, a dictionary, a thesaurus, bookshelf and anything else that you love!

 - Plan your story before writing.
 Check out our cool, printable storyboard template here.